dmz-v-x/projects/README.md

 If you find this repository useful:

 - Star ⭐ the repo
 - Open issues 🐛 for suggestions
 - Share feedback 💡

 ---

 ### 🔚 Final Thought

-> Same problem.
+> Master the fundamentals.
-> Multiple solutions.
+> Build without shortcuts.
-> Clear progression.
+> Frameworks become easier after that.